 Born in Singapore and based in the United States, Claire Marie Lim is a music technologist and multi-disciplinary artist who works with music and movement.
-She works with artists and clients as a live experience designer, producer, programmer, and consultant.
+She collaborates with artists and clients as a live experience designer, producer, audio programmer, and consultant.

 dolltr!ck, Claire's primary artist project since 2016, has been a platform for her original music and has seen her perform as a solo electronic act, play live DJ sets, and conduct music technology clinics.
 More can be found at her dolltr!ck website.